fetaro/rbatch/README.md

 => Raise Exception
 ```

+If you can use common configuration file which is read from all scripts,
+you make "$RB_HOME/conf/common.yaml" .

 ### External Command Wrapper

 RBatch provide a function which wrap external command (such as 'ls').

 This function return a result object which contain command's STDOUT, STDERR ,and exit status.